phpearth/docs/quality/standards.md

-# How to Write Standardized PHP Code?
+# How to write standardized PHP code?

 For PHP, there are many standards and coding style recommendations that you should look into when writing code.
 It simplifies collaboration on code and